In Exercises 5 and 6, determine whether you can use a normal dist... | Channels for Pearson+

 Normal Approximation to the Binomial

-The normal approximation to the binomial distribution is applicable when the number of trials is large, and both the expected number of successes and failures are greater than 5.
-This allows us to use the normal distribution to estimate probabilities for binomial scenarios, simplifying calculations and providing a continuous approximation.
+The normal approximation to the binomial distribution is applicable when the number of trials is large, and both the probability of success and failure are not too close to 0 or 1.
+Specifically, the rule of thumb is that both np and n(1-p) should be greater than 5.
+This allows us to use the normal distribution to estimate probabilities for binomial scenarios, simplifying calculations.

 Recommended video: